machanism-org/machai/ghostwriter/src/site/markdown/act.md

 prompt = "Perform the standard review."
 ```

-If the user runs the act without extra text, the final prompt becomes:
+If the act is started without additional request text, the final prompt becomes:

 ```text
 # Task